bfeif/personal-website/content/posts/feature-engineering-from-just-latitude-and-longitude.md

 And now, let's go 🚀

-## 1. Airbnb Price Prediction: Problem Setup
+## 1. Miami Home Sale Price Prediction: Problem Setup

-The problem that these different feature engineering techniques will be tested on throughout this post is Airbnb price prediction, coming from a publicly available dataset "U.S. Airbnb Open Data" \[1\].
-The only raw features used are `"latitude"` and `"longitude"`; the target is `"price"`; and the feature engineering techniques are compared to one another by way of two different machine learning models: Ridge Regression and XGBoost (one regression model and one tree-based model).
+The problem that these different feature engineering techniques will be tested on throughout this post is Home Sale Price Prediction in Miami, coming from a publicly available dataset "Miami Housing 2016" \[1\].
+The only raw features used are `"latitude"` and `"longitude"`, and they are used to predict the target `"price"`.
+The feature engineering techniques are compared to one another by way of two different machine learning models: Ridge Regression and XGBoost; here, I use one regression model and one tree-based model to demonstrate the way that these two models respond to the different tecniques considered.

 ```python
 import polars as pl